Question

 Why this result matters

-Show how money grows over time with simple practical examples.
+A practical way to see how money can grow over time.
 Use the tool above to enter a few clear inputs and get a practical answer you can use right away.

 Formula and method